-- Enforce current collective agreement language and identify issues to address in the next agreement; provide labour relations and legal support services; and research bargaining, contract and labour issues.
-Keep non-regular faculty issues a high priority. - Mobilize our power by coordinating and supporting members for collective bargaining goals and building high-participation unions through member education and engagement.
+- Defend current collective agreement language and identify issues to address in the next agreement; provide labour relations and legal support services; and research bargaining, contract and labour issues. - Keep non-regular faculty issues a high priority, including fighting for fair pay, job security and equal treatment. - Mobilize our power by coordinating and supporting members for collective bargaining goals and building highparticipation unions through member education and engagement.
 Organize the unorganized at member institutions / regions. - Provide education and training for members to fulfill a governance role, and coordinate with locals in monitoring board appointments and vacancies.
 Education and training shall emphasize the importance of prioritizing academic integrity in all governance decisions.